zaguiini/serverless-jwt/README.md

 ### /auth/login

 The login endpoint.
-Uses the POST method and expects the `x-api-key` header (the API key will be displayed on the terminal/console) and the credentials in the Basic format (`user:password` in base64 encoding) at the `Authorization` header.
+Uses the POST method and expects the `x-api-key` header (the API key will be displayed on the terminal/console on dev mode) and the credentials in the Basic format (`user:password` in base64 encoding) at the `Authorization` header.
 Should return the access token (valid for 1 hour) and a refresh token (valid for 1 month)

 ### /users/me